mat1jaczyyy/apollo-studio/src/COMM.md

 }
 ```

-The Launchpad object currently handles no requests.
+The Launchpad object currently handles no messages.

 #### `track` object